The regurgitation of the stomach contents into the food pipe is known as acid reflux. Read to learn more about it.

 A tissue sample may be taken for examination by passing a thin tube through the nose into your esophagus.

-It is a special type of X-ray procedure where you will be asked to swallow a solution of barium before taking the radiograph in order to better visualize the internal organs and problems, if any.
+It is a special X-ray procedure where you will be asked to swallow a barium solution before taking the radiograph to visualize the internal organs and problems better.

 In this method, a thin tube with a pH-sensitive end is passed into the esophagus to detect the pH level of your insides.
-It is left in place for 24 hours and the results are interpreted by the doctor after this period.
-A newer, wireless method is also available, which is felt to be more convinient by the patient.
+It is left in place for 24 hours, and the doctor interprets the results after this period.
+A newer, wireless method is also available, which is more convenient for the patient.

 Treatment includes a combination of lifestyle modifications and medications.
-Sometimes, if medication does not provide relief, surgery may be indicated.
+Sometimes, surgery may be indicated if the medication does not provide relief.

 Antacids are usually available over-the-counter in the form of chewable tablets as well as liquids.
-They are helpful in relieving mild symptoms.
+They help relieve mild symptoms.
 They neutralize the excess acids in the stomach.
 They are mostly composed of a combination of aluminum, magnesium, and calcium.
-Apart from this, prescription drugs are available as two types: H2 blockers and proton-pump inhibitors.
+Apart from this, prescription drugs are available in two types such as H2 blockers and proton-pump inhibitors.

-PPI are medications that block the acid production.
+Proton-Pump Inhibitors (PPIs): PPIs are medications that block acid production.
 They are the most effective medication and are recommended for patients with a more severe and frequent form of acid reflux.
 Some commonly prescribed PPIs include Omeprazole, Pantoprazole, and Rabeprazole.